A delicious graham cracker Bundt cake covered in a whipped milk chocolate ganache and toasted marshmallow.

 I finally had my first “real” s’more this summer.
 We were over in Calgary visiting family a couple of months ago.
 On the last night of the visit, we had a campfire in the backyard, and my sister-in-law, Brenna, brought over all of the ingredients.
 I’d made s’mores-like desserts before — macarons and brownies — but I had never actually had the real thing, so it was awesome to finally have that experience.
 Now I know what all the fuss is about!

 This month’s fun theme — Creative S’mores — was chosen by Lauren at From Gate to Plate.
-Truthfully, my S’mores Bundt isn’t exactly on the creative side, flavour-wise.
-It’s mostly traditional S’mores flavours with some Baileys thrown in (because my leftover ganache already had some in it).
+Truthfully, my S’mores Bundt isn’t exactly on the creative side, flavor-wise.
+It’s mostly traditional S’mores flavors with some Baileys thrown in (because my leftover ganache already had some in it).

 There are some seriously cool creative s’mores out there (and some that are a bit of a stretch).
 The possibilities were overwhelming and I couldn’t decide on what I wanted to do.
 Many ideas were thrown around, and I wasn’t super inspired by any of them.
 So my creativity for this month’s theme comes in the form of the Bundt itself and covering the entire thing with toasted marshmallow.
 For all I know, this is a huge faux pas in the Bundt world.
 I mean, why would you cover up all of the pretty details of the pan??
 I know, trust me, I went back and forth on this as well, but just ultimately went for it, hoping for the best.